jilljenn/ktm/README.md

 Choffin et al. proposed the DAS3H model, and we implemented it using queues.
 This code is faster than the original KTM encoding.

-To prepare a dataset, see examples in the `data` folder.
+To prepare a dataset like Assistments, see examples in the `data` folder.
 Skill information should be available either as `skill_id`, or `skill_ids` separated with `~~`, or in a q-matrix `q_mat.npz`.

     python encode_tw.py --dataset dummy_tw --tw  # Will encode DAS3H sparse features into X.npz